ros2/ros2_documentation/source/Tutorials/Working-with-multiple-RMW-implementations.rst

 For example, if the code for the `RMW package for RTI Connext <https://github.com/ros2/rmw_connext/tree/master/rmw_connext_cpp>`__ is in the workspace, it will be built if an installation of RTI's Connext Pro can also be found.

 For many cases you will find that nodes using different RMW implementations are able to communicate, however this is not true under all circumstances.
-A list of supported inter-vendor communication configurations is forthcoming.
+Here is a list of inter-vendor communication configurations that are not supported:

+  - Fastrtps vs. Connext
+  - OpenSplice vs. OpenSplice does not support `WString`
+  - Connext vs. CycloneDDs does not support `WString`
+  - Connext vs. Connext (connext_dynamic) does not support C services

 Default RMW implementation
 --------------------------